-The basic governmental fund financial statements can be found on pages 20-23 of this report.
+The basic governmental fund financial statements can be found on pages 22-25 of this report.

 Proprietary Funds.
 When the County charges customers for a service it provides, whether to outside customers or to other units of government, these services are generally reported in proprietary funds.
-Proprietary funds are reported in the same way that all activities are reported in the statement of net position and the statement of activities.
+Proprietary funds are reported in the same way that all activities are reported in the statement of net position and the statement of Revenue, Expenses and Changes in Net Position.
 Proprietary funds are comprised of two types: 1) Enterprise funds and 2) Internal service funds.
 The County uses enterprise funds to account for its airport, public golf course, public transit, solid waste, and water quality operations.
 Internal service funds are used to report an activity that provides supplies and services for the government's other programs and activities.
 The County does not utilize an internal service fund.